-Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by HiPKI RCA Two items included in this extension: Authority Information Access FALSE ■ The URL to download the self-signed certificate of HiPKI RCA ■ The URL of HiPKI RCA's OCSP services Two items shall be included in this extension: ■ All CP OIDs defined by HiPKI.
-Certificate Policies FALSE ■ All CP OIDs defined by CA/Browser Forum and mentioned in the HiPKI CP.
-If the CP OID for EV TLS/SSL certificates is applied, the policy qualifier shall be used to mark the announcement of the CPS.
+Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by HiPKI RCA Two items included in this extension: Authority Information FALSE ■ The URL to download the self-signed certificate of HiPKI RCA 1100055 The URL of OCSP services provided by HiPKI RCA Certificate Policies FALSE The following two items shall be included in this extension.
+The policy qualifier field of this extension may be used to mark the published URL of this CPS as needed: ■ All CP OIDs defined in the HiPKI CP.
+All CP OIDs defined by CA/Browser Forum referenced in the HiPKI CP.
 Key Usage TRUE The content in this extension shall be identical to the content of key usage extension in the self-signed certificate.
-Rocio Constraints Basic Constraints TRUE Subject Type=CA Dasic Constraints Path Length Constraint=None
+Basic Constraints TRUE Subject Type=CA Dasic Constraints IKUE Path Length Constraint=None